 All e-mail messages collected by CT.gov contain the e-mail addresses of persons who voluntarily communicated with or requested information from us.
 E-mail addresses are not sold, leased or shared with any governmental or commercial entities without the user's consent.
 When a user has given us their e-mail address for purposes of communicating with or requesting information from CT.gov, that communication becomes part of the public record and may be subject to public inspection and copying if not protected by federal or state law.

 We do not use permanent cookies to retain information on the CT.gov site.
 A cookie is a text file, not a program, which is sent to your computer when you access a site.
 Cookies do not disclose your name or e-mail address to a web site.
 They can only tell a web site if you have visited before and can pass short bits of information from the web site back to itself the next time you visit.
 CT.gov does use temporary cookies that do not write anything to the user's hard drive.
 When the browser is closed the cookie is gone.
-(Please see Amendment 1 for further clarification.)
+(Please see Addendum 1 for further clarification.)

 Except as provided by applicable state and federal laws, we do not collect, use or disclose user information without the user’s knowledge and approval.
 We do not share user information with third parties unless we have informed users about the disclosures or have prior consent.